 Setting KPIs involves asking the right questions based on what you want to improve.
 Your goal could be to improve contract compliance.
 This can then be broken down into specific KPIs, such as well-defined processes, developing the right metrics to track compliance, and identifying what causes non-compliance.

 A case study in a Cullen Group report described a federal government department that discovered a multi-year contract provider was only 40% compliant.
 Missed work cost the company $200,000 per year.
-It was determined that the root cause was the government department's failure to follow up with the provider or take steps to competently manage the contract.
+It was determined that the root cause was the government department's failure to follow up with the provider or take steps to manage contracts competently.

 Contract cycle time, contract risk, deviations, and dispute reduction are some other metrics to consider.
 According to IndustryWeek, organizations with a well-defined contract compliance process save up to 80% more than other organizations.
 Without the right KPIs in place, you will be distracted from your goal and not understand why - because there is nothing to measure against.
 You will not be able to spot leakage points unless clear performance standards are established.

 Setting KPIs provides organizations with leverage, such as the ability to compare contract data across relationships over time.
-This can be used prior to negotiations to determine a company's competitive advantage.
+This can be used prior to contract negotiations to determine a company's competitive advantage.
 Benchmarking against historical data and industry averages can help you spot patterns, gain contract direction, and compare with others in the industry.

 Integrating data not only from contracts but also from across an organizational project will help you align contractual processes with overall project processes.